New Research Suggests The Nuclear Pasta That Lives In Neutron Stars May Be The Toughest Matter In The Universe

 New research has suggested that the nuclear pasta found in neutron stars may be the toughest material in the universe, and to crack it you would need a whopping 10 billion times the force that is required to break steel.

 As Charles Horowitz of Indiana University Bloomington explained, “This is a crazy-big figure, but the material is also very, very dense, so that helps make it stronger.”
-As ScienceNews report, the name nuclear pasta may suggest a material that is quite easy to snap, but in reality nuclear pasta is exceedingly robust and next to impossible to break.
+As ScienceNews reports, the name ‘nuclear pasta’ may suggest a material that is quite easy to snap, but in reality nuclear pasta is exceedingly robust and next to impossible to break.

 When dying stars finally explode, neutron stars rise up to take their place, and gravitational forces that are powerful beyond measure create strong pressure upon these objects.
 If you were to look just one kilometer inside one of these neutron stars, you would see atomic nuclei that are held so tightly together that they turn into nuclear matter.
-These clumps of nuclear matter, in theory at least, are believed to resemble objects like sheets, tubes and blogs in general, and as such have been gifted with the name of their pasta counterparts like lasagna, spaghetti and gnocchi.
+These clumps of nuclear matter, in theory at least, are believed to resemble objects like sheets, tubes and blobs in general, and as such have been gifted with the name of their pasta counterparts like lasagna, spaghetti and gnocchi.

 If you were to travel even further inside of a neutron star, you would see nothing but nuclear matter, which would comprise the entire core of this ex-star.
 The stuff that is referred to as nuclear pasta is so dense that that even the density of water is 100 trillion times less than this nuclear pasta.